esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 ![BERT as an Emotion Classifier](fig/bert4.png)

-Let's see the example of an emotion classifier based on `RoBERTa` model.
-This model was fine-tuned in the Go emotions [dataset](https://huggingface.co/datasets/google-research-datasets/go_emotions) which is annotated data taken from English Reddit.
+Let's see the example of a ready pre-trained emotion classifier based on `RoBERTa` model.
+This model was fine-tuned in the Go emotions [dataset](https://huggingface.co/datasets/google-research-datasets/go_emotions), taken from English Reddit and labeled for 28 different emotions at the sentence level.
 The fine-tuned model is called [roberta-base-go_emotions](https://huggingface.co/SamLowe/roberta-base-go_emotions).
-This model takes a sentence as input and ouputs a probability distribution over 28 possible emotions that are conveyed in the text.
+This model takes a sentence as input and ouputs a probability distribution over the 28 possible emotions that might be conveyed in the text.
 For example:

 ```python